AndreBremer/mcp-policy-server/README.md

 ## Available MCP Tools

+**Note:** The server includes built-in instructions for AI clients explaining when and how to fetch policies.
+When agents encounter § references, they should automatically fetch the referenced sections.

 ### `fetch_policies` - Retrieve Policy Sections
 Fetch one or more policy sections.
 Automatically resolves embedded § references.